Skip to main content

 Can I deduct the full cost of a work truck in Year 1?

 Federally, yes, if the vehicle exceeds 6,000 lbs GVWR and is not primarily a passenger vehicle.
-Ford F-250/350, Ram 2500/3500, Chevy Silverado 2500/3500, and cargo vans like the Ford Transit and Ram ProMaster qualify for full Year 1 expensing via Section 179 or 100% bonus depreciation.
+Ford F-250/350, Ram 2500/3500, Chevy Silverado 2500/3500, and cargo vans like the Ford Transit and Ram ProMaster qualify for full Year 1 expensing via Section 179 or 100% bonus depreciation (OBBBA, permanent for acquisitions after January 19, 2025).
 A $65,000 F-250 is fully deductible federally.
 However, NJ does not conform to bonus depreciation and limits Section 179 to $25,000.
-You will get a $25,000 NJ deduction in Year 1, with the remaining $40,000 depreciated over 5 years for NJ purposes.
-For passenger vehicles under 6,000 lbs, the federal first-year cap is $20,200 with bonus depreciation.
-See our full guide at /post/section-179-bonus-depreciation-nj.
+You will get a $25,000 NJ deduction in Year 1, with the remaining $30,000 depreciated over 5 years for NJ purposes.
+For passenger vehicles under 6,000 lbs, the federal first-year cap is $20,200 with bonus depreciation (2025) or $20,300 (2026).
+See the full guide at [/post/section-179-bonus-depreciation-nj](/post/section-179-bonus-depreciation-nj).

 What is the NJ BAIT election and why do trades businesses need it?

-The NJ Business Alternative Income Tax allows S-Corps to pay NJ income tax at the entity level, creating a federal deduction that bypasses the $40,000 SALT cap.
+The NJ Business Alternative Income Tax allows S-Corps to pay NJ income tax at the entity level, creating a federal deduction that bypasses the $40,000 SALT cap (OBBBA, 2025-2029).
 BAIT rates are 5.675% on the first $250K, 6.52% on $250K-$1M, and 10.9% above $1M.
 For a trades business owner with $200K in NJ taxable income already hitting the SALT cap, BAIT can save $6,000-$12,000+ in federal taxes.
 The election must be made by March 15 for calendar-year S-Corps.
 Quarterly estimated payments are required when the liability exceeds $400.
 Sole proprietors and single-member LLCs are NOT eligible, which is another reason to consider the S-Corp election.

 What are the licensing requirements for NJ trades businesses?

-Each trade has separate requirements.
-Plumbing requires a Master Plumber License (4-year apprenticeship, 1 year journeyman, three-part exam, $3,000 surety bond, $500K GL insurance, 5 hours CE every 2 years).
-Electrical contracting requires 5 years experience, 150-question exam, $1,000 bond, $300K GL insurance, 10 hours annual CE, plus a separate Business Permit.
-HVAC requires a Master HVACR Contractor License (apprenticeship plus exam, $3,000 bond, $500K GL insurance, EPA 608 certification for refrigerant handling).
-Home Improvement Contractor registration ($110 initial, ~$90 annual renewal) is required for residential work, with tiered compliance bonds of $10,000-$50,000 under 2024 legislation (P.L.
+Each trade has separate requirements through different boards under the Division of Consumer Affairs.
+Plumbing requires a Master Plumber License (4-year apprenticeship, 1 year journeyman with minimum 1,200 hours, three-part exam at approximately $229 in exam fees, $100 application, $150 biennial renewal, $3,000 surety bond, $500K GL insurance, 5 hours CE every 2 years).
+The BFR must hold at least 10% ownership in the business entity.
+Electrical contracting requires 5 years experience, 150-question exam ($170-$180 exam fees), $1,000 bond, $300K GL insurance, 10 hours annual CE, $160 renewal every 3 years, plus a separate Business Permit for the entity.
+HVAC requires a Master HVACR Contractor License ($100 application, approximately $126 exam fees, $160 biennial renewal, $3,000 bond, $500K GL insurance, EPA 608 certification at approximately $120 exam fee for refrigerant handling), with the BFR needing at least 1% ownership under N.J.S.A.
+45:16A-2.
+HIC registration ($110 initial, approximately $90 annual renewal) is required for residential work, with tiered compliance bonds of $10,000-$50,000 under P.L.
 2023, c.
-237).
+237.

 Should I buy or lease my work vehicles?